Contact(s): Rori Paloski 608-264-6040 or email@example.com

-The disturbance caused by grassland and savanna management may result in some mortality, however grassland and savanna species are dependent upon management to set back natural succession and take is minimized by following protocols designed for each species.
-The Department has concluded that the grassland and savanna management activities covered under this permit and authorization would minimize impacts to the Blanchard's cricket frog by adhering to conservation measures; is not likely to jeopardize the continued existence or appreciably reduce the likelihood of the survival and/or recovery of the state population of this species or the whole plant-animal community of which it is a part and the habitat that is critical to its existence; and has benefit to the public health, safety or welfare that justifies the action.
+Department staff concluded that the proposed project will minimize the impacts to the species by adhering to conservation measures; is not likely to jeopardize the continued existence and recovery of the state population of the species or the whole plant-animal community of which they are a part; and has benefit to the public health, safety or welfare that justifies the action.

-The conservation measures to minimize the adverse effect on the Blanchard's cricket frog will be incorporated into the proposed Incidental Take Permit/Authorization.
-Copies of the jeopardy assessment and background information on the Blanchard's cricket frog are available by searching the DNR website for incidental take public notice or upon request from Rori Paloski (608-264-6040 or firstname.lastname@example.org).
-The department is requesting comments from the public through April 5, 2016.
-Public comments should be sent to Rori Paloski, WDNR, PO Box 7921, Madison, WI 53707-7921or email@example.com.
+The conservation measures to minimize the adverse effect on the endangered/threatened species will be incorporated into the proposed Incidental Take Authorization.
+Copies of the jeopardy assessment and background information on the slender glass lizard, ornate box turtle, wood turtle and Blanchard's cricket frog are available by searching the DNR website, dnr.wi.gov, for incidental take public notice or upon request from Rori Paloski at 608-264-6040 or firstname.lastname@example.org.
+The department is requesting comments from the public through Feb.
+18, 2016.
+Public comments should be sent to Rori Paloski, Wisconsin DNR, PO Box 7921, Madison, WI 53707-7921 or email@example.com.